thussenthan/Senior-Thesis_2024/README.md

 Effects of Modulating Locus Coeruleus Noradrenergic Input to Cerebellar Interpositus Nucleus on Eyeblink Conditioning Performance

 ## Project Description
-Briefly describe what this repository is for, what the project does, and what problems it aims to solve.
+Briefly describing what this repository is for, what the project does, and what problems it aims to solve.

 ## Structure
 This repository is organized into three main directories: